Employment

 from last month and

-decreased by 300 jobs
+increased by 3,800 jobs

 year-over-year.